rcorral/jommobile-browser/README.md

 Developing a plugin
 --------------------------
-The best example of a plugin will be the K2 plugin, the browser version of jomMobile already has the K2 [HTML files](https://github.com/rcorral/jommobile-browser/tree/master/www/k2) installed.
+The best example of a plugin will be the [K2 plugin](https://github.com/rcorral/com_jm-plugins/tree/master/code/plugins/jm/k2), the browser version of jomMobile already has the K2 [HTML files](https://github.com/rcorral/jommobile-browser/tree/master/www/k2) installed.

 This plugin shows you the best structure to layout your plugin.

-There are two parts to every plugin, 'html/css/js' and the server side which is 'php'.
+There are two parts to every plugin, mobile assets which are **html, css and js** files and the server side files which allows the jomMobile app to communicate with the server.

-For an example of a jomMobile Joomla plugin see the [K2 plugin](https://github.com/downloads/rcorral/jommobile-browser/plg_jm_k2.zip).
+For an example of a jomMobile Joomla plugin see the [K2 plugin](http://jommobile.com/media/downloads/plg_jm_k2-latest.zip).

 This is how jomMobile will use any 3rd party plugin:

 1. Connect to Joomla website and asks if there are any jomMobile plugins.
-2. Your plugin will register itself and tell the com_jm component that it is available for download.
+2. Your plugin will register itself and tell the com_jm component that it has files for the device to download.
 3. The device will then download the 'html' folder in the plugin (see K2 plugin for example).
 4. Saves the files to the device and adds a new extension for the user to click on the device.

 **Notes**
 - For the purposes of development, the browser cannot download HTML files from a website, so you will need to manually create a folder with the name of your Joomla plugin in the www/ folder of this repo.
-- When packaging the plugin for release, you will need to copy the contents of this plugins folder into a 'html' folder inside your Joomla plugin, these files will be downloaded by the device.
+- When packaging the plugin for release, you will need to copy the contents of your plugins folder into a 'html' folder inside your Joomla plugin, these files will be downloaded by the device.

 Want to test your plugin on a device?
 ---------------------------------------